-Sustainable Agile change is about achieving consistent and lasting adoption of agile techniques across an entire organisation which includes broad communities of people and practices.
-The IJI approach helps introduce and adopt change and then assures that the change “sticks” so organizations can achieve not only rapid self-sufficiency but can continue to evolve and improve, even as personnel and corporate direction changes.
+Sustainable Agile Change is about achieving consistent and lasting adoption of agile techniques across an entire organisation which includes broad communities of people and practices.
+The IJI approach helps introduce and adopt change and then assures that the change “sticks” so organizations can achieve not only rapid self-sufficiency but can also continue to evolve and improve, even as personnel and corporate direction changes.

 What is Sustainable Agile Change?